Rhondda and Swansea Bay Railway: Proposals

 If a proportion of the Rhondda coal traffic could be brought to Swansea instead, that would be hugely to the advantage of the Swansea Dock interest, but it would be dependent on a direct railway from the Rhondda to Swansea.
 On 12 November 1880, as the Prince of Wales Dock was nearing completion, a public meeting was held in Swansea at which it was proposed to build a railway connecting the upper end of the Rhondda Fawr to Swansea, by making use of the South Wales Mineral Railway between Glyncorrwg and Neath.
 A tunnel would be needed at the upper end, and a rope-worked incline on the SWMR would have to be by-passed by means of a deviation.
 Nonetheless use of the Mineral Railway would still pose considerable operational difficulties.

 A rival scheme, which was to become the Rhondda and Swansea Bay Railway, was promoted, running independently from Treherbert, through a long tunnel to the valley of the River Afan, and then following the valley down to Pontrhydyfen.
 From there it was to cross to Baglan Bay at Briton Ferry, then following the coast and crossing the River Neath near the sea by a tidal bridge.
 From Treherbert the line would descend almost all the way, giving an advantage to the loaded trains descending, although much of the colliery output in the Rhondda Valley would have to be hauled uphill to Treherbert to join the line there.

-The Bills went to the Parliamentary session of 1882 and the R&SBR scheme found preference, but there was stiff opposition from interests in Neath.
+The bills went to the parliamentary session of 1882 and the R&SBR scheme found preference, but there was stiff opposition from interests in Neath.
 They wished to develop their own wharf facilities, and a combination of resentment of the competition from Swansea and discomfort that the swing bridge crossing would impede their own river traffic, resulted in objection to their river being crossed near its mouth, and the promoters of the R&SBR shortened the scheme to end at Briton Ferry.
-Accordingly, the Act was passed on 10 August 1882; as well as the main line, it authorised branches from Pontrhydyfen to Aberavon and Port Talbot.
+Accordingly, the Rhondda and Swansea Bay Railway Act 1882 (45 & 46 Vict. c. cci) was passed on 10 August 1882; as well as the main line, it authorised branches from Pontrhydyfen to Aberavon and Port Talbot.
 The Cwmavon Tramway was to be acquired by the new company.

 The access to Swansea was of course important both to the railway and to the dock complex there, and in 1883 a further Bill was promoted, to reach Swansea by tunnelling under the River Neath.
 Against technical opposition, this was passed.
 The tunnel would have cost £72,000 and in fact an agreement was reached with the Great Western Railway by which the GWR would carry the R&SBR traffic between Port Talbot and the R&SBR lines at Swansea.
 (The existing GWR main line largely paralleled the proposed R&SBR line.)
-This enabled the abandonment of the plans to reach Briton Ferry and to make the tunnel, and the Company's capital was reduced accordingly, by Act of 1886.
+This enabled the abandonment of the plans to reach Briton Ferry and to make the tunnel, and the company's capital was reduced accordingly, by the Rhondda and Swansea Bay Railway Act 1886 (49 & 50 Vict. c. xliv).